 What is love anyway?
 Eros, the romantic exclusive love is what we are most familiar with, but there are other expressions of love.
 ‘Philia’, the love of family and friends, and ‘agape’ the inclusive love for humanity.
 Beloved refers to that which is greatly loved.

 The phrase “Beloved Community” was popularized by Dr. Martin Luther King who envisioned a society based on justice, equal opportunity, and love of one's fellow human beings.
 (Ritterman, The Huffington Post.
 January 19, 2014).
+I heard it from a UU minister.

 While capitalism exploits love for the sale of diamonds, chocolates and roses, and politics corrupts tribal love for war, King managed to address what he hoped might bring us back to a reverence for life itself.